-Making the jump to system administrator in the Windows world is one of the highest paying jobs in the IT industry.
+Making the jump to system administrator in the Windows world can eventually be one of the highest paying jobs in the IT industry.
 It is quite worthwhile to be working on this.
 It is a different skill set than fixing computers like the help desk people.
 There are many who have trouble making the jump though.
 Here are the things you need to work on for this job title!

 The Jump To System Administrator